Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 is not a part of a Unicode escape sequence is an invalid lexical token and will result in a parse error.

-A `<rawstring>` consists of any sequence of characters until the `"#` terminator is found.
-Note that no escape sequences are interpreted in a raw string.
+A `<rawstring>` starts with a `#`, followed by the opening delimiter, then any text, then the closing delimiter.
+The valid delimiter pairs are `()`, `[]`, `{}`, and `""`.
+Inside the string's contents, backslash is only considered a special character when succeeded by one of the delimiter characters or another backslash.
+In any other case, it is treated literally.
+Additionally, unescaped brackets of the same type as the string delimiters can appear in the string, so long as they appear in balanced pairs.
 Aside from the difference in parsing, raw string literals are equivalent to ordinary string literals and are treated the same way at runtime.

 ## Comments